 - Action plan: The team should then develop a prioritized list of actions that will allow them to get close to the future state.

-After the event, review meetings should be setup to cadence the action items discussed, to make sure they get implemented.
+After the event, review meetings should be implement the action items discussed, to make sure they get implemented.

-Another best practice is to use the last few minutes of each day of the event to ask the participants for their thoughts on how the next day could be improved.
+Another best practice is to devote the last few minutes of each day of the event to ask the participants for their thoughts on how the next day could be improved.

-A Kaizen business process mapping event is a multi-day event that allows members of a business or organization to visualize their processes, offering a top-down view on the workings of the entire business.
-However, it is important to note that the event sessions are for documentation of issues, not solving problems.
-The issues will be resolved during the action items after the event, or as part of a kaizen workshop event.
+A Kaizen process mapping event is a multi-day event that allows members of a business or organization to visualize their processes, offering a top-down view on the workings of the entire business.
+However, it is important to note that the event sessions are for documenting issues, not solving problems.
+The issues will be resolved during the action items after the event, or as part of a Kaizen workshop event.

-If you are trying to map the entire value stream of a product or service, consider running a Kaizen Value Stream mapping (VSM) event (link to other article here)
+If you are trying to map the entire value stream of a product or service, consider running a Kaizen Value Stream mapping (VSM) event.

-By organizing a team together to map and understand how the current state of business processes work, and how ineffective they are, the map can assist with revisions and updates to the processes.
-The process map will empower you to bring your processes as close to the ideal state of efficiency and effectiveness as possible.
+By organizing a team to map and understand how the current state of business processes are working, the resulting process map can assist with revisions and updates to the processes.
+The process map will empower you to bring your processes as close to an ideal state of efficiency and effectiveness as possible.